peacemo/py-notifier/README.md

 # Py-Notifier

-To push text to your iPhone via Bark Server or push something to your E-mail!
+To push text to your iPhone via Bark Server or push something to your Webhook!

 - TODOS

 - [X] Bark
-- [ ] E-mail
+- [ ] Webhook
 - [ ] Local push - system notification, or just a simple sound play.

-  - [X] Windows 10+ (Tested on Windows 11 21H2 22000.1936)
-  - [ ] Gnome

 ## Installation